Consumer medicine information

 • medicines used for cancer (such as toremifene and vandetanib)

-Your doctor will monitor you closely when you start receiving Haldol injection.
+• Your doctor will monitor you closely when you start receiving Haldol.
 Your dose and how often the injection is given may be altered, until the medicine controls your symptoms.
 Follow your doctor's instructions.

-If you have missed your next injection, contact your doctor as soon as possible and make a new appointment.
+If you miss your injection, contact your doctor as soon as possible and make a new appointment.

 You should not stop this medicine unless told to do so as your symptoms may return.